 Sugarloaf Road near the intersection of CO 119/Boulder Canyon Drive was damaged during the flood of September 2013.
 Boulder County Public Works made temporary repairs shortly after the flood.
 A new retaining wall system has been designed to replace the temporary wall that is currently in place.
 In addition, new walls will be built to help make the roadway more resilient towards future weather events.
-Construction is anticipated to start in the summer of 2021.

 Scope of Work:

 The scope of repairs include, but are not limited to: